rmottola/Arctic-Fox/README.md

 # Arctic Fox Web Browser

 This is a rebranded Pale Moon 27.9.4.
 It should be built with the 10.7 SDK to function properly on Mac OS X 10.6 Snow Leopard.
-The goal here is to implement specific security updates and bug fixes to keep this browser as up to date as possible.
+The goal here is to implement specific security updates and bug fixes to keep this browser as up to date as possible for aging systems.
+Examples would be Mac OSX 10.6-10.8, PowerPC's running Linux, Win7, etc.

 It will also build for windows 7 and up, x86/x64 and powerpc linux (and more than likely any other unix/bsd varient as well).